 If you've been around Confessions of a Baking Queen for a while you are well aware that brownies are one of my favorite things.
 A few years ago I spent a good 6 months perfecting my go-to brownie recipe, I was able to use that recipe and tweak it to create the best almond flour brownies, in my opinion!
 Using almond flour makes these naturally gluten-free brownies.
 This is a great recipe, my sister said she actually preferred the texture of these brownies to regular all-purpose flour.

 This recipe was developed in partnership with Blue Diamond Almonds.
 Their almond flour is finely sifted, helping create a lighter, fluffier texture than other almond flours.
-One of the reasons I love making almond flour desserts is because of the extra protein and fiber you get from the almonds.
-AKA I can eat a bunch and not feel as guilty!

 - Vegetable Oil and Butter.
 I like to use a combo of the two.
 Butter provides a great flavor base but oil retains moire moisture creating a more moist and chewier brownie.
 Since we are cooking the butter with the sugar no need to use melted butter, you can just throw in cold butter.
 I prefer vegetable oil but coconut oil should work just fine too.
 I don't mind using olive oil either.